How to buy Australia United Mining (AYM) shares

 Australia United Mining Limited is a gold business based in Australia.
-Australia United Mining shares (AYM) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.004 – the same closing value as a week prior. and has a market cap (total outstanding shares value) of $7.4 million.
+Australia United Mining shares (AYM) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Australia United Mining has a trailing 12-month revenue of around $100,000.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Australia United Mining